isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>International students (IS) who want to join RV at Secondary 1 to 3 will
 have to apply through MOE.
 Please refer to MOE’s webpage on admissions for international students.
-For Secondary 1 DSA application, IS will have to obtain a reference number from MOE first before participating in RVIP DSA exercise.
+For Secondary 1 DSA application, IS will have to obtain a registration number from MOE first before participating in RVIP DSA exercise.
 They will also have to pass MOE AEIS for their DSA results to take effect.</p>
 </td>
 </tr>